The Board and Committees are made up of volunteers who give their time and talents to help make a positive impact on the Downtown.

 • Window Mural for vacant property at 33 South Washington Street

-• Planning downtown Clean-ups
+• Planning downtown Clean-ups/Litter League

 • Acquiring downtown Bike racks, picnic tables, and planters through grants